 Climate change resilience was an integral consideration of the design.
 Tree species were selected for their ability to sequester carbon.
 The planting is projected to neutralise the carbon deficit of pine tree removal within three years of establishment, then provide significant net benefit as the planting matures.

 As the park was suspected to have been exposed to historic chemical spraying, the team prepared a soil handling plan that provided guidance to control potential health, safety and environmental issues related to disturbance of potentially contaminated ground during tree felling and planting, and to comply with regulatory standards.

 Delivery of the Ngahere Enhancement Plan will transition Churchill Park from a landscape heavily influenced by declining pine trees to a more biodiverse ecosystem that provides a myriad of environmental and community benefits that align with various Council plans and strategies.
 The resource consent application was granted in 2023, and planting will begin in the winter of 2023.

 "We now have the resource consent, and I would like to thank you for the role you played.
 Ever since we started the resource consent application process, you provided an exemplary service and advice and the fact that you were involved was critical for the successful resource consent application.
 The documentation you and your colleagues produced along the way is of exceptional quality and will go a long way when the project is being delivered.
 Throughout the process I knew we can rely on you and contact you at any time and you would have the answers.
-Many thanks Simon, it is a great pleasure working with you and 4Sight, Part of SLR."David Stejskal, Regional Arboriculture and Ecology Manager, Parks and Community Facilities, Auckland Council
+Many thanks Simon, it is a great pleasure working with you and 4Sight, (now SLR)."David Stejskal, Regional Arboriculture and Ecology Manager, Parks and Community Facilities, Auckland Council